Vkmina/Vkmina/README.md

 - 🌱 I’m currently learning Programming tools in data science
 - 👯 I’m looking to collaborate on project which raise my interest
 - 🤔 I’m looking for help with code
-- 📫 How to reach me:
+- 📫 Reach me out on my linkedin profil: